ElaineXHZhong/Face-Recognition-Web-Server/README.md

 6. {Process Server} /clean
 ```
 **Notice:**
-1. In {Process Server} /clean, the number 1.06 is represented by the horizontal distance between the face, when the face distance is smaller than 1.06 can be regarded as the same person.
+1. In {Process Server} /clean, the number `if dist < 1.06:` is represented by the horizontal distance between the face, when the face distance is smaller than 1.06 can be regarded as the same person.

 ## Start the Server